Shellmates/HackINI-2K24-CTF-Public/forensics/Plan_B-ackup/solution/README.md

 ## Write-up

-- Given the Ansible playbook, we can conclude that it archives a folder, encrypt it using `my_secret.txt` and push it to a github repository.
+- Given the Ansible playbook, we can conclude that it archives a folder, encrypt it using `my_secret.txt` which is the vault password and finally push it to a github repository.

+>Ansible is an automation tool that is widely used for tasks such as application deployment, updates on workstations and servers ... etc.

 - Let's clone the mentioned [repository](https://github.com/4NG3L-4/Backeup.git).
 We can find the Ansible vault and a deleted `my_secret.txt`

 - Looking into the commits, we can extract the vault password using: